8:45-9:00 AM PDT

 Why Are We Polarized and Why Does It Matter?

-Short talks that identify the roots of our divisions and provide inspiration and hope for overcoming them.
+The roots of our divisions and inspiration and hope for overcoming them.

 Leaders of innovative programs share lessons for bridging differences that they’ve taken away from their work, and participants explore how to apply these principles to their own lives.